Rebobinoide/rebobinoide/README.md

 * A Yamaha DD-35 Drum Kit whose pads have been wired for external activation using opto-couplers- in addition to the factory triggering by striking - through a female VGA connector.

+All the elements are also connected to the Arduino GND pin, of course.

 ## Overview

 Each of the six (6) buttons connected to the Arduino's input pins is programmed to trigger a rhythm sequence consisting of four (4) bars.
 Each bar is made up of four (4) beats, which in turn are divided into four (4) notes.

 Here comes the tricky part.
 Partly to circumvent the limitations imposed by the hardware, each of the 6 sequences triggered is set to stop after every beat to check which of the input buttons is pressed (HIGH), if any.
 The `pick()` function then takes actions based on any of four conditions:

 * If no input pin reads HIGH, the sequence continues to the next beat and eventually the next bar and so on until the sequence reaches the end, if all input pins remain LOW throughout the sequence.